 Industry Report: Real estate advertising on Facebook, October 2020

-2020 Month over Month Comparison Analysis
+2020 Month-over-Month Comparison Analysis

-As we enter Fall, we see Lead Conversion Rate (CVR)) continue to rise signaling a strong amount of buyer and seller intent.
+As we enter Fall, we see Lead Conversion Rate (CVR) continue to rise signaling a strong amount of buyer and seller intent.

-We believe that the rising Cost of Media (CPM) was heavily influenced by three factors: advertisers spending more to achieve end of quarter goals, industries impacted by COVID-19 are starting to return, and a heavy influx of political ads.
+We believe that the rising Cost of Media (CPM) was heavily influenced by three factors: advertisers spending more to achieve end-of-quarter goals, industries impacted by COVID-19 are starting to return, and a heavy influx of political ads.

-Overall, we recorded a lower amount of people clicking on the ads, but the people who are clicking still show strong intent to buy or sell a home.
+For real estate advertising on Facebook, we recorded a lower amount of people clicking on the ads, but the people who are clicking still show strong intent to buy or sell a home.